pachyderm/docs/content/latest/how-tos/developer-workflow/create-ml-workflow.md

 creating machine learning workflows.
 Even if that tooling is not familiar to the rest of an engineering organization, data scientists can autonomously develop and deploy scalable solutions by using containers.
-Moreover, Pachyderm’s pipeline logic paired with data versioning make any results reproducible for debugging purposes or during the development of improvements to a model.
+Moreover, MLDM’s pipeline logic paired with data versioning make any results reproducible for debugging purposes or during the development of improvements to a model.

-For maximum leverage of Pachyderm's built functionality, Pachyderm recommends that you combine model training processes, persisted models, and model utilization processes, such as making inferences or generating results, into a single MLDM pipeline Directed Acyclic Graph
+For maximum leverage of MLDM's built functionality, MLDM recommends that you combine model training processes, persisted models, and model utilization processes, such as making inferences or generating results, into a single MLDM pipeline Directed Acyclic Graph